 Focuses on proper positioning for various projections of the chest, abdomen and skeletal system.

+Prerequisite: Admission to the Radiography program.
 Co-requisite: RTE 1503L

 Radiographic Positioning I Laboratory

 Designed to give the students the opportunity to practice positioning skills introduced in the lectures dealing with radiography of the chest, abdomen and skeletal system.